oaworks/OAButton_old/INSTRUCTIONS.md

  * Check in settings.py that the line `from settings_local import *`
    is not commented out

+#### Virtual machine

+If you're familiar with [Vagrant](http://vagrantup.com/) and virtual machines, there's a Vagrantfile included which will set up and provision a development VM for you.

 ### Running the tests

 From the directory with the file manage.py in it :